mpashko/blob-cloud-storage/README.md

 ```
 GET /api/blobs/<filename>
 ```
 Return the value of the required file.
-App defined where it is store by itself.
+App define where it is stores by itself.

 More specific information, related to class responsibilities mention into docstrings.